CarlFredriksson/RL_an_introduction/Chapter_1/chapter_1_exercises.md

 We could take advantage of the symmetries by representing multiple states as one by combining the value function for these states.
 Updating the value for one state would update the value for all of its symmetric states as well.
 This would improve the learning process by making it more efficient, the symmetric states would combine what was learned in each state and the agent wouldn't have to relearn the same thing in each state.

 If the opponent doesn't take advantage of symmetries, we shouldn't either.
 Symmetrically equivalent positions shouldn't necessarily have the same value.
 If the opponent plays them differently in way that changes our chances of winning, they should have different values.
 In a more complex problem, for example when we are trying to generalize to a population of opponents, it might be better to take advantage of symmetries even if our opponents don't.

+## Exercise 1.3: Greedy Play

+Suppose the reinforcement learning player was greedy, that is, it always played the move that brought it to the position that it rated the best.
+Might it learn to play better, or worse, than a nongreedy player?
+What problems might occur?

+**My answer:**

+It might learn to play better, worse, or equally good, depending on the nongreedy player and randomness.
+A greedy player is unlikely to try and learn about all moves and is thus unlikely to find the best policy.
+It's still possible for the greedy player to learn to play better due to luck or if the nongreedy player explores too much.

+## Exercise 1.4: Learning from Exploration

+Suppose learning updates occurred after all moves, including exploratory moves.
+If the step-size parameter is appropriately reduced over time (but not the tendency to explore), then the state values would converge to a different set of probabilities.
+What (conceptually) are the two sets of probabilities computed when we do, and when we do not, learn from exploratory moves?
+Assuming that we do continue to make exploratory moves, which set of probabilities might be better to learn?
+Which would result in more wins?

+**My answer:**

+## Exercise 1.5: Other Improvements

+Can you think of other ways to improve the reinforcement learning player?
+Can you think of any better way to solve the tic-tac-toe problem as posed?

+**My answer:**

+NOTES:
+Use more information about the game -> we know all positions from where you can force a win -> give all those value 1 as well and play fully greadily / hard program in those moves